 Denture Materials – Your dentures can be made from acrylic, nylon polymer, or cobalt metal.
 Each material offers its own distinct set of benefits and factors into the price you pay for your dentures.
 Metal, for instance, is more costly because it’s difficult to break, while denture plates made from acrylic resin are less expensive, more flexible, and can be tinted to match your natural gum line.

-Removable vs. Fixed Dentures -- Dental implants, which involve surgically implanting metal rods into the jawbone for a more secure fit, cost more than standard, removable dentures.
-The more rods implanted, the more expensive the denture.
+Removable vs. Fixed Dentures -- Dental implants (which involves surgically implanting metal rods into the jawbone for a secure, permanent fit), cost significantly more than standard, removable dentures that you take out at night.
+The more rods you have implanted, the more expensive the dentures will be.

-Dentures Dentist -- If this is your first set of dentures, you may need to see an oral surgeon to have your teeth extracted and a separate dentist to fit your dentures.
-If you choose to see a prosthodontist, a dental specialist who has undergone three years of additional training in replacing missing teeth and restoring damaged teeth, it may cost more than getting dentures from a general or cosmetic dentist.
+Extractions -- If this is your first set of dentures, you may need to see an oral surgeon to have your teeth extracted before your denture dentist can fit you for dentures.
+If you choose to see a prosthodontist - a dental specialist who has undergone three years of additional training in replacing missing teeth and restoring damaged teeth – you will likely pay more money to get your dentures than you would working with a general or cosmetic dentist.

 Payment Options –If you have dental insurance, the amount of money you pay out-of-pocket versus what your insurer pays will impact how much you spend on full or partial dentures.
 You may be able to find a local dentist who offers flexible payment options, in-house financing, or who may allow you to defer payments.

 Regardless of the type of dentures you get, it will take some time to get used to them.
 Don’t be surprised if it takes you a few weeks to get accustomed to the feel of your new dentures.
 Most people experience some level of discomfort or soreness in the beginning.
 If you experience pain as well, speak to your dentures dentist about what you can do to minimize the discomfort.